Arguments continue between WKU, College Heights Herald, AG's Office

 Lawyers for Western Kentucky University (WKU) appeared in court Friday for a lawsuit against The College Heights Herald.

 The lawsuit stems from a denied open records request to the university by the student-run newspaper regarding investigations into sexual misconduct allegations among faculty and staff.

 In an appeal to the Attorney General's Office, WKU was required to hand the documents of the investigations over, but the university did not comply citing the privacy of students involved.

 "With our technology today, we all know how easy it is to find out information," said WKU Attorney, Ena Demir.
 "There's nothing that prevents somebody from going on Facebook, going to the Herald's comment section and identifying that student by reading those records."

-Demir also cited federal policy that prohibits public disclosure of education records as it reads under the Family Educational Rights and Privacy Act, or FERPA (More on that here), and the Open Records Act, as described here.
+Demir also cited federal policy that prohibits public disclosure of education records as it reads under the Family Educational Rights and Privacy Act, or FERPA (More on that

 The College Heights Herald, and the AG's Office argued that a redacted version of the investigation documents would suffice.
 However, the AG's office never received the documents, so they were not able to determine whether or not the investigations would be subject to public disclosure.

 The AG's Office added that if the information was released only to them, nobody else would have access, which would not affect the privacy of the students involved.

 "The attorney general, by statute and regulation, never can disclose the records he reviews in an in camera review and open record appeal," said S. Travis Mayo, representing the AG's Office, "and in fact, he has to destroy them.
 So the thought that the Attorney general would ever publicly disclose those records is unfounded."

 Mayo called WKU's role in the appeal a "flat-out refusal", which led to them not being able to read a single page of the documents or determine where redactions may be appropriate.